 Who qualifies to receive Jubilee scholarships?

-1. reside in the impacted urban school districts of Philadelphia, Camden, Chester, and Norristown
+1. reside in the school districts of Philadelphia, Camden, Chester-Upland, or Norristown

-3. are enrolled in a Jubilee Fund member school
+3. are enrolled in a Jubilee network School

 4. meet the guidelines for financial aid set by the local school where they attend

-6. continue in the school in subsequent years and continue to meet the economic guidelines
+6. (if a prior-year Jubilee scholarship recipient) continue in the School in subsequent years and continue to meet the economic guidelines

 Other Scholarship Resources:

-The following scholarship funds have programs for children attending urban Christian schools in the Philadelphia region.
-Please check their websites for detailed and timely information:
+The following scholarship funds have programs for children attending Philadelphia-area Christian schools.
+Please check their websites for detailed and up-to-date information:

 Children’s Scholarship Fund (CSF)